-4 3 1 Virtual CPU to real CPU
+4.3.1 Virtual CPU

 Switch several consoles to the same CPU.
 If there are several consoles connected to a virtual CPU that is assigned to a real CPU, you will only have to change the real CPU once and all the consoles will receive the video signal of the new CPU.